Legal Advice for Means Test — 68 results

 The Problem “I was standing by the machine.
 It beeped and the officer told me to blow.
 I blew and blew.
 The officer got really mad and told me that I was messing with the machine.
 He... more

-Written by attorney Michael DelSignore, almost 3 years ago.
+Written by attorney Michael DelSignore, about 3 years ago.

 Breathalyzer test results in Massachusetts drunk driving cases do not mean the case cannot be won at trial.
 To win a breathalyzer case, a Massachusetts DUI lawyer must demonstrate the... more

-Written by attorney John A. Birdsall, about 4 years ago.
+Written by attorney John A. Birdsall, over 4 years ago.

 Horizontal Gaze Nystagmus (HGN) In this test, the officer passes a pen in front of your face and you are asked to follow it with your eyes.
 If your eyes exhibit a jerkiness (nystagmus)... more